 The majority of ebooks listed on the Library Catalogue are not available without a King's College London username and password (k number).

 Ebooks via Ebook Central

-A small but growing collection of books has been added to the Ebook Central Platform (OpenAthens required).
-This will be the main platform as we build our collections and allows you to read online, print, copy and download to devices.
-The titles are a mixture of frequently borrowed items and assorted handy bits.
+Over 150,000 books are available via Ebook Central Platform (OpenAthens required).
+You can read online, print, copy and download to devices.
+The titles are a mixture of frequently borrowed items, assorted handy bits and a wide range of materials across all subject areas.
 You can find the whole of Rook's Textbook of Dermatology, Brocklehurst's, texts on mentoring and Revalidation and the seminal How to read a paper.
 Do contact the library with suggestions for titles that would be particularly useful to have electronically.

 Ebooks from Oxford

-You can now access the full collection of Oxford University Press ebooks in health via Oxford Medicine Online.
+You can access the full collection of Oxford University Press ebooks in health via Oxford Medicine Online.
 So every Oxford Handbook, Oxford Textbook, Emergencies in, Oxford Desk References whenever you need it.
-And online offers additional possibilities so the Oxford Textbook of Medicine was updated in February and includes extra chapters, videos and so on.
-You can download high quality images for your power point slides.
+And online offers additional possibilities so books like Oxford Textbook of Medicine is updated on a regular basis and includes extra chapters, videos etc. You can download high quality images for your power point slides.
 Login free access is available via IP on GSTT and King's College London Library PCs, via the Kwiki ebooks page at KCH or via OpenAthens from anywhere.

 To login via OpenAthens - go to OxfordMedicine.com select "Sign in" and then "Login with Athens/Access Management Federation".
 At this point you need to identify yourself as being part of "NHS England" by either typing into the list or selecting the option when offered if you have accessed the site before.
 You will then be prompted for your OpenAthens login.

 A growing collection of titles focussed on the needs of NHS staff is available on the Kortext platform (OpenAthens required).

 Click on Collections to browse or search all the titles.